Use OKRs to Measure Success

-By choosing SMART objectives and sharing them with your team or organization, you avoid any potential confusion about your goals.
+By choosing SMART objectives and sharing them with your team or organization, you avoid any potential confusion.
 You should thoroughly account for all of the top-level goals of the organization, and each objective should be assigned to a responsible person or team.
-It is best to have as much detail as possible when dictating tasks so that nothing is missed, shelved, or put on the wrong employee.
+On top of that, it is best to have as much detail as possible when dictating tasks so that nothing is missed, shelved, or put on the wrong employee.

 Key results are the specific (numerical) goals that you must reach with each objective.
-For example, if your objective is to be the online leader in your space the key result might be to have the most monthly page visits in your space as measured by Ahrefs.
-Key Results should be “aspirational yet achievable”.
+For example, your objective is to be the online leader in your space.
+The key result might be to have the most monthly page visits as measured by Ahrefs.
+Key Results should be aspirational yet achievable.
 In other words, they should be sufficiently aggressive to push the individual to achieve them, but not so difficult that they will never be reached.

-Install the Sheetgo Company OKRs Template by clicking the button below.
+Install the Sheetgo OKR template in Google Sheets by clicking the button below.

 You will be asked to log in using your Google account.
 This will automatically create your Sheetgo account as well, after agreeing to the Sheetgo Terms and Conditions and authorizing Sheetgo to run the application on your Google Drive.

 You will be redirected to the Sheetgo Web Application, where you will find the Company OKRs template.
 Take a look at the workflow design and description of the Template to get some extra information.
 To continue, click on the ‘Use template’ button.

 You can start using the template by clicking the spreadsheet icons in the Network View.
 The “Departments” folder is connected to the master spreadsheet “Company OKRs” using a consolidation, as seen on the image below.